Boston343/Calculator/README.md

 # Calculator
 Express.js basic calculator app.
 Used while learning Express.js.
+There is a normal calculator that opens at `localhost:3000`, and a BMI calculator that opens at `localhost:3000\bmicalculator`

 This is dependent upon:
 - Express.js.
 Inside project run `npm install express`
 - Body Parser.
 Inside project run `npm install body-parser`

----- the rest of this is a template and not yet updated ----

-Website can be viewed here: https://boston343.github.io/Drum-Kit/

 ## Includes
-- Javascript DOM (Document Object Model) manipulation
+- JS includes
+  - express
-  - querySelectorAll
+  - body-parser
-  - addEventListener
+  - path
-  - playing audio
+  - url
-  - adding and removing classes
+- Data retreival and manipulation
-  - setTimeout to delay functions
-- SASS
-  - variables
-  - separate files
+  - Serving up HTML files
-  - google fonts
+  - Retreive data from form, manipulate, and respond to user
+  - Minimal error handling